vladajankovic/Arm-movement-coordination-assessment-software/README.md

 ![Main Menu](https://github.com/vladajankovic/Software-for-arm-movement-coordination-assessment-using-a-computer-mouse/blob/master/GUI%20images/1.png)

-The Main Menu consists of three buttons labled "Training", "Draw Test" and "Exit".
+The Main Menu consists of 3 buttons labled "Training", "Draw Test" and "Exit".
 Using the arrow keys UP and DOWN changes the select option of the buttons.
 Pressing the Enter key will select the current button and pressing the Escape key will exit the software.
 In the bottom left corner of the screen is the help info on what the keys do when they are pressed.
 Selecting the "Training" button moves the user to the Training Module, selecting the "Draw Test" button moves the user to the Testing Module and selecting the "Exit" button will exit the software.

 The following image represents the Training Module GUI: